by Eric Zacharias, MD

 Colorado is a great place to visit for mountain activities.
-Unfortunately, some people experience altitude sickness when traveling to the mountains for what they hope will be a fun time.
+Unfortunately, some people experience altitude sickness when traveling to the high county for what they hope will be a fun time.
 In this post I will summarize information about altitude sickness and how to prevent and treat it.

-Altitude sickness is divided into three different categories which may coexist.
-The first, and by far most common, form is acute mountain sickness, AMS.
+Altitude sickness is divided into three categories which may coexist.
+The first, and by far most common, is acute mountain sickness or AMS.
 This usually occurs within 1 to 24 hours of ascending to altitude.
 Common symptoms include headache, fatigue or exhaustion, lightheadedness, loss of appetite, insomnia or restless sleeping, and nausea.
 The duration of these symptoms generally is 24 to 48 hours and will usually improve as long as one does not ascend any higher.

-The second category of altitude sickness is high altitude pulmonary edema, also known as “HAPE.”
+The second category is high altitude pulmonary edema, also known as “HAPE.”
 With HAPE one develops fluid in the lungs usually 24 to 72 hours after ascending to altitude.
-In addition to the symptoms of AMS, one may experience severe coughing, shortness of breath out of proportion to exertion level, and a fullness sensation in the chest.
-HAPE is an urgent medical problem and warrants descent to lower altitude and seeking out immediate medical care.
+In addition to the symptoms of AMS, one may experience severe coughing, shortness of breath that is out of proportion to exertion level, and a fullness sensation in the chest.
+HAPE is an urgent medical problem requiring immediate descent to lower altitude and seeking medical care.

 A common question from patients is how they can prevent altitude sickness.
-Most importantly, one can reduce risk of sickness by ascending slowly to altitude—a gradual increase in elevation over several days allows the body to acclimate.
+Most importantly, one can reduce risk by ascending slowly to higher altitudes—a gradual increase in elevation over several days allows the body to acclimate.
 Also, you should gradually increase your physical exertion level at altitude for the first few days.
 Lastly, you should stay well-hydrated and avoid consuming alcohol for the first few days at altitude.

 If you develop symptoms concerning for HAPE or HACE, you should seek emergency medical assistance.

 Traveling to the Colorado mountains can be great fun.
-You can make your trip more pleasant by gradually increasing your elevation and activity level, by maintaining good hydration and avoiding alcohol, and by seeking immediate medical attention if you develop concerning symptoms.
+You can make your trip more pleasant by gradually increasing your elevation and activity level, maintaining good hydration, avoiding alcohol, and by seeking immediate medical attention if you develop concerning symptoms.